-(a) Long-Term Leasing Act.-Subsection (a) of the first section of the Act of August 9, 1955 (25 U.S.C.
-415(a)) (commonly known as the "Long-Term Leasing Act"), is amended-

-(1) by striking the subsection designation and all that follows through "Any restricted" and inserting the following:

-"(a) Authorized Purposes; Term; Approval by Secretary.-

-"(1) AUTHORIZED PURPOSES.-Any restricted";

-(2) in the second sentence, by striking "All leases so granted" through "twenty five years, except" and inserting the following:

-"(2) TERM.-

-"(A) IN GENERAL.-Except as provided in subparagraph (B), the term of a lease granted under paragraph (1) shall be-

-"(i) for a lease of tribally owned restricted Indian land, not more than 50 years; and

-"(ii) for a lease of individually owned restricted Indian land, not more than 25 years.

-"(B) EXCEPTION.-Except";

-(3) in the third sentence, by striking "Leases for public" and all that follows through "twenty-five years, and all" and inserting the following:

-"(3) APPROVAL BY SECRETARY.-

-"(A) IN GENERAL.-All"; and

-(4) in the fourth sentence, by striking "Prior to approval of" and inserting the following: "(B) REQUIREMENTS FOR APPROVAL.-Before approving".

-(b) Approval of, and Regulations Related to, Tribal Leases.-The first section of the Act titled "An Act to authorize the leasing of restricted Indian lands for public, religious, educational, recreational, residential, business, and other purposes requiring the grant of long-term leases", approved August 9, 1955 (25 U.S.C.
-415) is amended as follows:

-(1) In subsection (d)-

-(A) in paragraph (4), by striking "the Navajo Nation" and inserting "an applicable Indian tribe";

-(B) in paragraph (6), by striking "the Navajo Nation" and inserting "an Indian tribe";

-(C) in paragraph (7), by striking "and" after the semicolon at the end;

-(D) in paragraph (8)-

-(i) by striking "the Navajo Nation";

-(ii) by striking "with Navajo Nation law" and inserting "with applicable tribal law"; and

-(iii) by striking the period at the end and inserting a semicolon; and

-(E) by adding at the end the following:

-"(9) the term 'Indian tribe' has the meaning given such term in section 102 of the Federally Recognized Indian Tribe List Act of 1994 (25 U.S.C.
-479a); and

-"(10) the term 'individually owned allotted land' means a parcel of land that-

-"(A)(i) is located within the jurisdiction of an Indian tribe; or

-"(ii) is held in trust or restricted status by the United States for the benefit of an Indian tribe or a member of an Indian tribe; and
+- (a) Long-Term Leasing Act.-Subsection (a) of the first section of the Act of August 9, 1955 (25 U.S.C.
+415(a)) (commonly known as the "Long-Term Leasing Act"), is amended- - (1) by striking the subsection designation and all that follows through "Any restricted" and inserting the following: - "(a) Authorized Purposes; Term; Approval by Secretary.- - "(1) AUTHORIZED PURPOSES.-Any restricted": - (2) in the second sentence, by striking "All leases so granted" through "twenty five years, except" and inserting the following: - "(2) TERM.- - "(A) IN GENERAL.-Except as provided in subparagraph (B), the term of a lease granted under paragraph (1) shall be- - "(i) for a lease of tribally owned restricted Indian land, not to exceed 50 years; and - "(ii) for a lease of individually owned restricted Indian land, not to exceed 25 years. - "(B) EXCEPTION.-Except"; - (3) in the third sentence, by striking "Leases for public" and all that follows through "twenty-five years, and all" and inserting the following: - "(3) APPROVAL BY SECRETARY.- - "(A) IN GENERAL.-All"; and - (4) in the fourth sentence, by striking "Prior to approval of" and inserting the following: "(B) REQUIREMENTS FOR APPROVAL.-Before approving".

-"(B) is allotted to a member of an Indian tribe.".

-(2) By adding at the end the following:

-"(h) Tribal Approval of Leases.-

-"(1) IN GENERAL.-At the discretion of any Indian tribe, any lease by the Indian tribe for the purposes authorized under subsection (a) (including any amendments to subsection (a)), except a lease for the exploration, development, or extraction of any mineral resources, shall not require the approval of the Secretary, if the lease is executed under the tribal regulations approved by the Secretary under this subsection and the term of the lease does not exceed-

-"(A) in the case of a business or agricultural lease, 25 years, except that any such lease may include an option to renew for up to 2 additional terms, each of which may not exceed 25 years; and

-"(B) in the case of a lease for public, religious, educational, recreational, or residential purposes, 75 years, if such a term is provided for by the regulations issued by the Indian tribe. "(2) ALLOTTED LAND.-Paragraph (1) shall not apply to any lease of individually owned Indian allotted land.

-"(3) AUTHORITY OF SECRETARY OVER TRIBAL REGULATIONS.-

-"(A) IN GENERAL.-The Secretary shall have the authority to approve or disapprove any tribal regulations issued in accordance with paragraph (1).

-"(B) CONSIDERATIONS FOR APPROVAL.-The Secretary shall approve any tribal regulation issued in accordance with paragraph (1), if the tribal regulations-

-"(i) are consistent with any regulations issued by the Secretary under subsection (a) (including any amendments to the subsection or regulations); and

-"(ii) provide for an environmental review process that includes-

-"(I) the identification and evaluation of any significant effects of the proposed action on the environment; and

-"(II) a process for ensuring that-

-"(aa) the public is informed of, and has a reasonable opportunity to comment on, any significant environmental impacts of the proposed action identified by the Indian tribe; and

-"(bb) the Indian tribe provides responses to relevant and substantive public comments on any such impacts before the Indian tribe approves the lease.
+- (b) Approval of, and Regulations Related to, Tribal Leases.-The Act titled "An Act to authorize the leasing of restricted Indian lands for public, religious, educational, recreational, residential, business, and other purposes requiring the grant of long-term leases", approved August 9, 1955 (25 U.S.C.
+415) is amended by adding at the end the following: - "(h) Tribal Approval of Leases.- - "(1) IN GENERAL.-At the discretion of any Indian tribe, any lease by the Indian tribe for the purposes authorized under subsection (a) (including any amendments to subsection (a)), except a lease for the exploration, development, or extraction of any mineral resources, shall not require the approval of the Secretary, if the lease is executed under the tribal regulations approved by the Secretary under this subsection and the term of the lease does not exceed- - "(A) in the case of an agricultural lease, 25 years, except that any such lease may include an option to renew for up to 2 additional terms, each of which may not exceed 25 years; and - "(B) in the case of a leases for business, public, religious, educational, recreational, or residential purposes, 50 years and with the consent of both parties may include provisions authorizing their renewal for one additional term of not to exceed 25 years, if such terms are provided for by the regulations issued by the Indian tribe. - "(2) ALLOTTED LAND.-Paragraph (1) shall not apply to any lease of individually owned Indian allotted land. - "(3) AUTHORITY OF SECRETARY OVER TRIBAL REGULATIONS.- - "(A) IN GENERAL.-The Secretary shall have the authority to approve or disapprove any tribal regulations issued in accordance with paragraph (1). - "(B) CONSIDERATIONS FOR APPROVAL.-The Secretary shall approve any tribal regulation issued in accordance with paragraph (1), if the tribal regulations- - "(i) are consistent with any regulations issued by the Secretary under subsection (a) (including any amendments to the subsection or regulations); and "(ii) provide for an environmental review process that includes- - "(I) the identification and evaluation of any significant effects of the proposed action on the environment; and - "(II) a process for ensuring that- - "(aa) the public is informed of, and has a reasonable opportunity to comment on, any significant environmental impacts of the proposed action identified by the Indian tribe; and - "(bb) the Indian tribe provides responses to relevant and substantive public comments on any such impacts before the Indian tribe approves the lease.